Community Question Time: Who's Your Writing Wannabe?

 So if you can’t think of anyone you’d like to emulate, tell us how you’d like to develop your writing further, and what you’re proud of within your own craft!

 P.S.
-If you haven’t already taken a look, my very own workshop, Take it from Shakespeare, just kicked off at The Forever Workshop — in which I show you how to borrow from Shakespearean rhythm, imagery and rhetoric, and cultivate a bold disregard for the literary rules… Hope to see you there (and here) throughout April!
+Also check out Jo Gatford’s, Take it from Shakespeare Workshop — in which she shows you how to borrow from Shakespearean rhythm, imagery and rhetoric, and cultivate a bold disregard for the literary rules…

 Elizabeth Strout, Amor Towles, Robertson Davies ... reading each of them is such a joy.
 Having a fraction of their talent and perception would be unimaginably satisfying.